Learn more about our Domestic and Commercial ACS Gas Training and Assessment Centre in Halewood, South Liverpool.

 PLEASE NOTE THAT IF YOU HAVE A COURSE, WHICH YOU WANT DELIVERING AND WHICH IS NOT MENTIONED ABOVE, PLEASE CONTACT US TO DISCUSS AND WE WILL SEE WHAT WE CAN DO TO HELP!

 Do you have an Apprentice or a friend, who has some experience of working in the gas industry, but who lacks the necessary qualifications?
 Do they want to get qualified?
 Then the Initial Gas Qualification course could be the course for them.
-The course is one day per week over 26weeks at our centre.
+The course is one day per week over 26 weeks at our centre.
 Additionally, the operative needs to be working with a gas safe engineer in order to build a portfolio of evidence.
 (NB: They need to find this engineer themselves).
 Contact us for more info.
-The next course starts in December 2017.
+The next course starts in April 2018.

 Are you a Manager/Supervisor, who would benefit from attending an update training forum in order to keep up to date with the latest Domestic Gas Industry legislation/standards?
-If so, please come along to our next forum, date TBC Please contact Carol/Cath on Tel 0151 288 2135 if you wish to attend.
+If so, please come along to our next forum scheduled for 12 April 2018 (am) Please contact Carol/Cath on Tel 0151 288 2135 if you wish to attend.

 Thanks to all, who attended our previous forums.

 One of the comments from a previous forum - see below:

 Recent comments from some of the companies, who use our centre

 We have used NWTC Gas Centre for many years now, the team are always helpful, the training is informative and professional and we look forward to continuing our working relationship in the future.Sue Harkness, HRD Officer , First Ark Group